"

 View the following images to get better acquainted with each sectioning plane.
 Understanding each format can help foster an understanding of mapping structures on the fly!

-View the image above on the right.
+View the right diagram of Figure 3.
 It can be divided into these segments: